The Future Self Kit

 If any of this lands

-Sometimes a clean break is right.
-Just as often, the dramatic exit relocates the same borrowed scoreboard to a new zip code.
-Know which problem you have before you blow anything up.
+You've pictured blowing it up.
+Quit, move, start the whole thing over.
+Sometimes that's the right call.
+Just as often, the dramatic exit carries the same borrowed scoreboard to a new zip code.
+Worth knowing which problem you've got before you torch anything.

 What becomes possible